biteworks/biteworks/README.md

 I have a design background and work during the day in 3D visualization.
 Clear design and usability are important for me.
 Technology should not be a barrier and should not be used as an end in itself.

+### Manifest
 I believe that open source software offers great possibilities and therefore I make many of my projects open source.
 Especially my "littlehelpers" (e.g. the CopyFolderTool) will be developed open source in the future.

+### Update
 Brand new I started with Blender addon development and I'm looking forward to make my everyday life easier and learn new things with it.

+I developed a small addon for blender called [LittleHelpers Addon](https://github.com/biteworks/littlehelpersaddon) and forked [RenderBurst](https://github.com/biteworks/RenderBurst) to bring it to the next level.

 <!--- ![alt text](https://tobiaswilhelm.com/apps/generated-svg/?) -->